gurdeep-ninja/Team-Profile-Generator/README.md

 ### Generated HTML file
 ![Screenshot of website](./assets/images/screenshot3.png)
-## Demo
+## Video Demo
-To view a demo, please click on the link below.
+To view the video demo of the app in action, please click on the link below.
 This will take you to the screencastify.com website

 [Click here to view demo](https://watch.screencastify.com/v/qWlhIT2ElaQAyjiKSk32)